PlantandFoodResearch/PFRAutomatedWorkflows/RNAseq/README.md

 -	Genome contamination index, database (they are already provided in the default configuration file but you could change if you want)

 ## Installation

-This pipeline is implemented with Nextflow language, so it requires Nextflow to be installed.
+This pipeline is implemented with Nextflow language (https://www.nextflow.io/), so it requires Nextflow to be installed (some documentation: https://www.nextflow.io/docs/latest/index.html).
 Inside the pipeline the use of different language and tools requires Bash, Python, R, SQL to be installed.

+First of all you need to open a session with putty.exe, and go on your workspace or on a directory where you want to run this pipeline.
+Write this command directly on the shell: `wget -qO- https://get.nextflow.io | bash` .
+It will install nextflow in the current directory.

-Clone *main.nf*, *nextflow.config* and the *Scripts* directory in the same environment than Nextflow.
-(Command `git clone https://...`)
+To run this pipeline you need to load all the necessary files from GtHub.
+You need to clone *main.nf*, *nextflow.config* and the *Scripts* directory in the same environment/directory than where you install Nextflow.
+To clone these files, write this command directly on the shell: `git clone https://github.com/PlantandFoodResearch/PFRAutomatedWorkflows/tree/master/RNAseq` .

+Before run this pipeline you need to read the next parts.

 ## Configuration file